pfdubois/BridgeBidding/source/CompetingSuit.rst

 are not safe – either opponent may have them.
 (The first example assumes they are not playing :ref:`Inverted Minors <inverted_minors>`.)

-When you are in fourth seat, you can overcall, but if passing would end the auction see :ref:`Balancing <Balancing>`.
+When you are in fourth seat, you can overcall, but if passing would end the auction, see :ref:`Balancing <Balancing>`.
 If they have both bid you need a very good suit, probably six cards, and very good values.
 This is called a 'live auction'.
 For all you know the opener has a strong hand and was about to bid again.
 This situation is